Here is a band that improves with the past? Or should we say they decline as they move forward into the future?

 The style of The Flame Within is kind of a Delain-ish Evanescence tune of a more lively kind.
 And they really put the pedal to the metal on this one, whereas they could have moved out of the mighty shadows of the Gothic Metal mainstream a little better.

-Not that The Flame Within is awfully fast – mid tempo for most – but it is really well produced with a lot of attention to detail.
-The bombast is kept to a very low level, which is VERY good.
-At least here we have a band that does not think they are a friggin’ opera or something, like some do in this genre.
+Not that The Flame Within is awfully fast – mid-tempo for most tracks – but it is really well produced with a lot of attention to detail.
+The band kept the bombast to a very low level, which is VERY good.
+At least here we have a band that does not think they are a friggin’ opera or something like some do in this genre.

 And true to the band’s name, The Flame Within gorges with passionate songs and lyrics.
-Actually, the lyrics are so laden with emotion it almost hurts at times.
-Either it is a Mexican thing or there has been a lot of pain in the making of this album.
-Well done, band.
+Actually, the lyrics are so laden with emotion that it almost hurts at times.
+Either it is a Mexican thing, or there has been a lot of pain in the making of this album.

 And for once the remake of an existing track – Street Spirit, originally from Radiohead – is really well done.
-And I am usually not a big fan of them remakes, so this one is special.
-Actually Stream of Passion managed to spice this up some more into a power song.
+And I am usually not a big fan of them covers, so this one is special.
+Actually, Stream of Passion managed to spice this up some more into a power song.
 Not sure why some Radiohead fans insist the original is better.
-I like this version – sorry you Radiohead fans.
+I like this version – be gone, you purists.